belgort-clark/ctec-127-final-project-draft/README.md

 - Modify **Update Record** form to include new field
 - Add new display table column to the **display-records.php** for new table column
 - Add **Advanced Search** to the app navigation
-- Crate an **Advanced Search Form** page and associated code
+- Create an **Advanced Search Form** page and associated code
 - Polish entire UX
-- Demos on Tuesday, March 19, 2019
+- Demos on Monday, March 16, 2020

 ## New Database Table Column